 This was the perfect opportunity to tick another Caribbean island off my list, whilst also reuniting with one of my best pals after a couple of months apart.

-Antigua and Barbuda are located in the middle of the Leeward Islands in the East of the Caribbean, where the Caribbean Sea and the Atlantic Ocean meet.
+Antigua and Barbuda is located in the middle of the Leeward Islands in the East of the Caribbean, where the Caribbean Sea and the Atlantic Ocean meet.
 The islands are both TINY.
 Antigua encompasses around 281 square kilometres.
 Barbuda is even smaller covering only 161 square kilometres.
 The country also owns a third, lesser-known island named Redonda.
 However, this island is uninhabited as it is a large mass of volcanic rock out in the middle of the ocean.

 My favourite fact about Antigua is that it is home to exactly 365 beaches, meaning that if you lived here for a year you could visit a new beach every day.
 However, it’s not just its beautiful beaches that make Antigua the perfect place to come.
 The wildlife, the hiking, the history and of course the culture are just a handful of other reasons why thousands of tourists flock here each year.